voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

     requested for the operation
 -   `ctx.delegation_target` - the orchestrator to which the operation should be delegated, if applicable
+-   `ctx.ops` - an
+    :class:`Operations <fiftyone.operators.operations.Operations>` instance
+    that you can use to trigger builtin operations on the current context
+-   `ctx.trigger` - a method that you can use to trigger arbitrary operations on the current context
 -   `ctx.secrets` - a dict of :ref:`secrets <operator-secrets>` for the plugin,
     if any
 -   `ctx.results` - a dict containing the outputs of the `execute()` method, if